mmcintyre1/silently-failing/README.md

 ## Domain Registration
 silentlyfailing is currently registered with AWS, so I have a CNAME and A record set up in Route53 to handle the redirects to netlify servers.
 Netlify uses Let's Encrypt to handle the SSL/TLS cert.

+## Book Reviews
+Images for thumbnails are ~340 X 500.

 ## TODO
 Write!